Geometry-Free View Synthesis: Transformers and no 3D Priors

 \subsection{Comparing Implicit and Explicit Transformers}

-To investigates if transformers need (or benefit from) an explicit warping between source and target view we first compare how well the different variants from Sec.~\ref{subsec:encodingbiases} (see also Fig.~\ref{fig:approachmerged}) can learn a probabilistic model for novel view synthesis.
-Afterwards, we directly evaluate both the quality and fidelity of samples obtained from these models.
+To investigates if transformers need (or benefit from) an explicit warping between source and target view we first compare how well the different variants from Sec.~\ref{subsec:encodingbiases} (see also Fig.~\ref{fig:approachmerged}) can learn a probabilistic model for NVS.
+We then evaluate both the quality and fidelity of their samples.

 To prepare, we first train VQGANs on frames of the RealEstate10K \cite{DBLP:journals/tog/ZhouTFFS18} and ACID \cite{DBLP:journals/corr/abs-2012-09855} datasets, whose preparation is described in the supplementary.
 We then train the various transformer variants on the latent space of the respective first stage models.
 Note that this procedure ensures comparability of different settings within a given dataset, as the space in which the likelihood is measured remains fixed.